 Symptoms Of Conjunctivitis

-Since conjunctivitis has a wide range of causes, it can also manifest in a variety of symptoms.
-In and of itself, conjunctivitis may even be a symptom of a larger health problem.
-Symptoms include:
+Since conjunctivitis has various causes, it can manifest many symptoms.
+In and of itself, conjunctivitis can be a symptom of a larger health problem.
+The symptoms of conjunctivitis include:

 - Reddened, swollen, and irritated eyes